gbatmobile/photorg/README.md

 # Photorg - a (not so) simple photo organizer

-This program tries solving two common problem in photo and video organization - duplicated files spreading at many folder.
+This program tries solving two common problems in photo and video organization - duplicated files spreading at many folder.
 It use hash signatures and EXIF information to identify duplicated files, copy to a fresh folder organized by date/time and, if wanted, remove them from the source.